-Detail: Follow the security recommendations in Security Center starting, with the highest priority items.
+Detail: Follow the security recommendations in Defender for Cloud starting, with the highest priority items.

-Best practice: Integrate Security Center alerts into your security information and event management (SIEM) solution.
+Best practice: Integrate Defender for Cloud alerts into your security information and event management (SIEM) solution.

 Detail: Most organizations with a SIEM use it as a central clearinghouse for security alerts that require an analyst response.
-Processed events produced by Security Center are published to the Azure Activity Log, one of the logs available through Azure Monitor.
+Processed events produced by Defender for Cloud are published to the Azure Activity Log, one of the logs available through Azure Monitor.
 Azure Monitor offers a consolidated pipeline for routing any of your monitoring data into a SIEM tool.
 See Stream alerts to a SIEM, SOAR, or IT Service Management solution for instructions.
-If you’re using Azure Sentinel, see Connect Azure Security Center.
+If you’re using Microsoft Sentinel, see Connect Microsoft Defender for Cloud.

 Best practice: Integrate Azure logs with your SIEM.

 Detail: Use Azure Monitor to gather and export data.
 This practice is critical for enabling security incident investigation, and online log retention is limited.
-If you’re using Azure Sentinel, see Connect data sources.
+If you’re using Microsoft Sentinel, see Connect data sources.

 Best practice: Speed up your investigation and hunting processes and reduce false positives by integrating Endpoint Detection and Response (EDR) capabilities into your attack investigation.

-Detail: Enable the Microsoft Defender for Endpoint integration via your Security Center security policy.
-Consider using Azure Sentinel for threat hunting and incident response.
+Detail: Enable the Microsoft Defender for Endpoint integration via your Defender for Cloud security policy.
+Consider using Microsoft Sentinel for threat hunting and incident response.